-In an effort to increase student success and maintain student progression in the nursing program, a number of academic support strategies will be implemented for students who have previously failed a course and/or do not obtain a passing grade on any of the learning plan exams.
-These students are REQUIRED to participate in supplemental academic coaching also known as intrusive advising in order to continue in the course.
+To increase student success and maintain student progression in the nursing program, a number of academic support strategies will be implemented for students who have previously failed a course and/or do not obtain a passing grade on any of the learning plan exams.
+These students are REQUIRED to participate in supplemental academic coaching, also known as intrusive advising to continue in the course.

 The student is required to consistently collaborate with the instructor throughout the course.
 Specific requirements for mandatory academic coaching will be listed in each course syllabus.
-The instructor will provide direction to the student on the specific academic tutoring and additional college resources to use such as the Academic Specialist, peer tutor, and program counselor.
+The instructor will provide directions to the student on the specific academic tutoring and additional college resources to use such as the Academic Specialist, peer tutor, and program counselor.